papanito/jsonresume-theme-papanito/README.md

 After this, you can get your resume.json ready by typing `resume init`.
 After hitting enter, your resume will be initialized and you can edit it and fill in the neccessary fields.
 Check out [the official resume-schema repository](https://github.com/jsonresume/resume-schema) for more information on filling these fields.

-When you are finished with your resume, you may test it by yet again opening the command line and typing `resume serve --theme kendall` to see how it looks with this theme.
-You can replace the word `kendall` with other theme names too.
+When you are finished with your resume, you may test it by yet again opening the command line and typing `resume serve --theme papanito` to see how it looks with this theme.
+You can replace the word `papanito` with other theme names too.

 ### Install the command line